-South Coast AQMD's most recent inspection of JCI was performed in June 2022 and evaluated two permitted devices: one Sodium Hypochlorite production line and one Sodium Bisulfite production line.
-A Notice to Comply was issued for a request for records (scrubbing solution and heat exchanger specifications).
-The facility provided relevant records.
+• June 2022: South Coast AQMD conducted an on-site inspection and evaluated two permitted devices: a Sodium Hypochlorite production line and a Sodium Bisulfite production line.
+A Notice to Comply was issued to obtain records relating to scrubbing solution and heat exchanger specifications.